Categories:

 REGEXP_LIKE

-Returns true if the subject matches the specified pattern.
+Performs a comparison to determine whether a string matches a specified pattern.
 Both inputs must be text expressions.

-REGEXP_LIKE is similar to the LIKE function, but with POSIX extended regular expressions instead of SQL LIKE pattern syntax.
+REGEXP_LIKE is similar to the [ NOT ] LIKE function, but with POSIX extended regular expressions instead of SQL LIKE pattern syntax.
 It supports more complex matching conditions than LIKE.

 Syntax